 Open a Cold One on Our Beer Trail

-Cask Republic’s South Norwalk location is just a short stroll from the South Norwalk Metro-North station, not to mention a district filled with other great drinking and dining destinations.
-Two Roads Brewery in Stratford is a 20-minute walk from the Stratford Train Station … or take the GBT bus right to their front door.
-You can also text them for a ride on Saturdays and Sundays.
-And change at New Haven for Shore Line East to Branford’s Stony Creek Brewery.
+Local Kitchen, located in South Norwalk, is just a short stroll from the South Norwalk Metro-North station, not to mention a district filled with other great drinking and dining destinations.
+Two Roads Brewery in Stratford provides a "12 Pack" beer bus on Fridays through Sundays from the Stratford Metro-North Station or the Port Jefferson Ferry in Bridgeport, or take the Greater Bridgeport Transit bus right to their front door.
+Easily change at New Haven for Shore Line East to Branford’s Stony Creek Brewery.
 Insider tip: For more trains back to New Haven, take Shore Line East eastbound to Guilford, then pick up a westbound train to New Haven.

 Make a Splash in Mystic